freyamade/crcophony/README.md

 - The message container can now be scrolled using <kbd>Ctrl</kbd>+<kbd>W</kbd> and <kbd>Ctrl</kbd>+<kbd>S</kbd> for up and down respectively.
 - Channel switcher available by pressing <kbd>Ctrl</kbd>+<kbd>K</kbd>
 - Word wrapping so that you can actually read long messages
+- Total number of unread messages is maintained at the top of the system

 ## Roadmap
 - Search through channels using fuzzy searching (see below)
 - Notifications
     - OS Notifications
-    - Displaying the number of unread messages at the top of the screen at all times
     - Maybe move channels with unread messages to the top of the switcher?
 - DMs and Group Chats
 - Handle embeds and attachments